Tourism in Taiwan: Types of tourism

 Tourism in Taiwan includes business, pleasure, visiting relatives, conferences, study, exhibitions, medical treatment and others.

 There has been a surge in tourism numbers noticeably around election time in Taiwan, especially tourists from China.
 However, tourists from China have declined significantly since President Tsai Ing-Wen took office in 2016.
 Tsai is a member of the Democratic Progressive Party, which the Chinese Communist Party opposes.
 Therefore, the Chinese government has reduced the number of travel visas issued to its citizens to visit Taiwan.

 Agritourism forms a significant part of the total revenue for the agricultural industry.
 Many small family farms rely on tourism as their primary means of earning an income.
 Leisure farms, farm tours, farm stays, and other tourism related activities are popular both with domestic Taiwanese travelers and with international ones.
 The Taiwanese Agritourism industry has received significant state support.
 In 2018 TreeHugger ranked Taiwan the #1 agritourism destination in the world.
 In 2021 as a result of the tourism downturn due to the COVID-19 pandemic the Council of Agriculture announced subsidies for leisure farms.

 Fruit tourism is a subsection of agritourism with fruit picking being the prime attraction.
 Taiwan's diverse subtropical climate means that there is always some sort of fruit in season.
 Fruit tourism is popular with both domestic and international tourists.
 The region of Pingtung in particular is a fruit tourism destination.

+Culinary tourism forms a significant segment of Taiwan's tourist industry.
+By 2024, a significant percentage of specialty coffeehouses in Taiwan were roasting their own beans, and tourists had started visiting Taiwan specifically to go "cafe hopping."

+Taiwan has used culinary diplomacy to bolster its tourism sector and to conduct diplomacy in countries with which it has limited official ties.